obraun-sl/UVCCamera/README.md

 setPreviewTexture method in UVCCamera.java etc.), but we have not confirm whether the sample project run on Android 3.1 yet.
 Some sample projects need API>=18 though.

+### Roadmap
+-> Use cmake to generate a single libuvccamera.so (check android studio compatibility) so that it's more simple to use on a IDE.
+-> Integrate OpenCV into the libuvccamera.so for image processing.
+-> Keep one single sample, easier for maintenance...

+### 2021
+Some changes for high usb bandwidth (USB3.0 camera) for bulk transfer such as ZED Camera.
+(OB) Tested on Samsung S9+.
+Make sure to activate maximum performance on the phone otherwise it reduces the CPU to 70% ( at least it does that on the S9+)

 ### 2014/07/25
 Add some modification to the library and new sample project named "USBCameraTest2".